mlundine/tensorflow_app/README.md

 Save this config file to /frcnn_training (or /mrcnn_training if you are doing Mask RCNN, ssd_training if you are doing SSD Mobilenet) as a .config file, not a .txt file, and then close the Notepad window.
 Double check the extension (.config not .txt).

+**Training d)**

+For yolo models, you should choose a maximum image dimension to train on.
+The default is 640 pixels.
+But if all your training images are smaller, say 300x300, change this to 300.
+If they are larger (ex: 1200x1200) you could change this to 1200.
+Keep in mind making this too large might max out your GPU memory.

+Also for yolo models, you should decide a number of epochs to train for.
+The default is 400.

 Next, hit start training.
 For yolo models, it will ask you to choose a weights file, pick the yolov5s.pt in ../tensorflow_app/yolov5.
 Then it will ask for your model's yaml file.

 For yolo models, it will save training data to wherever_you_placed_it/tensorflow_app/gui/project_name/yolodata/train.